 One year after her death, the piano manufacturer, Kohler, and Campbell (New York) placed the following ad in a local newspaper: “Ana Otero, Elisa Tavarez, Lolita Aspiroz, Juleo Arteaga, Aristedes Chavier and other notable pianists and graduates of prestigious European conservatories recommend Kohler and Campbell’s pianos.”
 Today, La Escuela Especializada de Bellas Artes in Humacao and a street in the Urbanización Villa Nevárez in Río Piedras bear her name.

-Ana Otero is one of many female Latin American artists whose narratives have been lost, misrepresented and overshadowed by the male-dominated music industry and passing time.
+Ana Otero is one of many female Latin American artists whose narratives have been lost, misrepresented and overshadowed by the male-dominated music industry and the passage of time.
 Regrettably, the public will never hear her exquisite technique, rubato, her singular interpretations of the classics and the popular music of her day.
-History will remember Ana for placing a high ideal on art and playing the piano in a “priestly way.”
+History will remember Ana for her brilliance and generosity.
+Also, as a teacher, role-model, patriot and an exemplary representative of Puerto Rico.

 - Ana Otero Hernandez – A Woman Forgotten in Our History www.elnegritoestaloco.com